hooroo/http_api_tools/README.md

 ### A note on performance
 Performance is critial for this gem so any changes must be made with this in mind.
-There is a basic performance spec for serialization that dumps some timings and creates a profile report in `reports/profile_report.html`.
+There is a basic performance spec for serialization thttp_api_tools dumps some timings and creates a profile report in `reports/profile_report.html`.

 Until we have a more robust way of tracking performance over time, please do some before and after tests against this when you make changes.
 Even small things have been found to introduce big performance issues.